ibm-cloud-docs/openshift/openshift_firewall.md

   <dt>Load balancer service</dt>
   <dd>Open the port that you configured when you deployed the service to the load balancer service's public or private IP address.</dd>
   <dt>Ingress</dt>
-  <dd>Open port 80 for HTTP or port 443 for HTTPS to the public or private IP address for the Ingress application load balancer.</dd>
+  <dd>Open port 80 for HTTP and port 443 for HTTPS to the public or private IP address for the Ingress application load balancer.</dd>
   <dt>Route</dt>
-  <dd>Open port 80 for HTTP or port 443 for HTTPS to the router's public IP address.</dd>
+  <dd>Open port 80 for HTTP and port 443 for HTTPS to the router's public IP address.</dd>
 </dl>

 <br />